 Though he grew up in Los Angeles’ San Fernando Valley, Alex is continually trying to repent for his original sin by doing all he can for the Eastern Sierra’s critters, ecosystems, and fellow humans.
 When not pounding the pavement and spreading the good word about what Friends of the Inyo has going on, you can find him running and biking around, enjoying the spectacular topographical relief the Sierra, White, and Inyo mountain ranges offer.
 Alex has a passion for storytelling (and listening), particularly at the intersection of the natural world, adventure, and human experience.
 So next time you see him, share the story of your favorite epic.

 Jora Fogg, Policy Director

 Jora Fogg joined Friends of the Inyo in April 2014.
-As the lead on public lands policy, Jora comments on public lands projects across the Eastern Sierra and California Desert, and leads exploration outings to highlight special places.
+As the lead on public lands policy, Jora comments on public lands projects across Inyo and Mono Counties, and leads exploration outings to highlight special places in the Eastern Sierra and California Desert.
 Jora grew up and went to college in Washington State, moving to California in 2004.
-Previously she spent four years in Colorado with Rocky Mountain Bird Observatory as a biologist managing state and park service bird monitoring programs.
+Previously she spent four years in Colorado with Bird Conservancy of the Rockies as a biologist managing state and park service bird monitoring programs.
 She lives in June Lake with her husband and daughter.
 Jora enjoys time “naturalizing” (especially birding), skiing, hiking, and cycling.